Kartik Purnima: Devotees take holy dip amid high security in Ayodhya

 A large number of devotees began taking a holy dip in the Sarayu river on Kartik Purnima amid tight security in Ayodhya on Tuesday, the first religious congregation in the temple town since the judgement in the Ram Janmabhoomi-Barbi Masjid case.
 People began flocking to the ghats since early the hours amid chants of "Sita Ram" playing on loudspeakers in the streets, while many devotees who came from neighbouring districts in Uttar Pradesh camped overnight near the river.

 "I took the holy dip at 2 am.
-I have been coming here every Kartik Purnima for the last 20 years," said Kolhai, a farmer who came from a village in Gorakhpur.
+I have been coming here every Kartik Purnima for the past 20 years," said Kolhai, a farmer who came from a village in Gorakhpur.
 "The feeling of taking a holy dip on this day is totally divine.
-That is why we come here," the 62-year-old said.
-"And, this time, it is more special as the Supreme Court verdict has just paved the way for building a temple for our Ram Lalla."
+That's why we come here," the 62-year-old said.
+"And, this time, it's more special as the Supreme Court verdict has just paved the way for building a temple for our Ram Lalla (infant Ram)."

 Satish Pandey, 55, cycled all the way from Gonda to Ayodhya to take a holy dip in Sarayu, despite many asking him not to go to the temple town.
 "People in my village told me there is so much security in Ayodhya, movement has been restricted or regulated in many areas," the farmer said.
 "But, I had to come to seek the blessings of 'Prabhu Shri Ram' on this auspicious occasion.
 And he's my ultimate protector, so I had no fear."